EqualityAI/Checklist/README.md

 - Install R, and R studio
 - Copy and download the respository
 - Run locally
+- Below are code snippets to add a database to the back-end of the app (still testing)

 ### Connect to a database